RaspberryPiFoundation/lesson_format/README.md

 ./build.py uk <path to python repository> <path to scratch repository> ... <uk output repository>
 ```

+There is also a makefile which can be used to automate the process.
+First run `make clone` to build a local copy of all of the source and target repositories, then run `make uk world` or just `make uk`/`make world`.
+You only need to run `make clone` once, and not before every `make uk world`.

+If you have changed the resources, you should force the build script to rebuild the zip files.
+This is done by passing a flag `--rebuild` to `build.py`, i.e `./build.py --rebuild uk ...` or `make options=--rebuild uk world`

 ## Underneath the hood

 It loads themes from `themes/*`, language support from `languages/*`, before starting.